Skip to content

 • The Vatican is the only country where there are no children.

-• All the workers in this city are the clergy, and they are the only ones who have the right to live in this city, while the rest of the non-church workers live in Italy.
+• The clergy are the only workers in this city and have the right to live there, while the rest of the non-church workers live in Italy.

 Tourism in Vatican City